-Coupons, Discounts and Rebates
+Coupons, Discounts, and Rebates

 The sales price of an item includes all consideration received by the retailer for that item.
 It is not limited to the amount paid by a customer.
-A coupon, discount or rebate offered by the retail seller reduces the sales price of an item because it reduces the total amount received by the retail seller for such an item.
-Because a retailer's coupon, discount or rebate reduces the sales price of an item, such discounts may be used to determine whether an item qualifies for the exemption.

-However, a retailer is reimbursed for the amount of any discount created by a manufacturer's coupon discount or rebate, and the amount of the reimbursement is included in the total sales price of the item.
-Because the sales price is not actually reduced by a manufacturer's coupon, discount or rebate, such discounts cannot be used to determine if an item qualifies for the exemption.
+Manufacturer's coupons, discounts, and rebates do not reduce the sales price of an item, because the retailer is reimbursed for the amount of any discount provided to a customer.
+Therefore, the amount of the reimbursement is included in the taxable sales price of an item.

+Store coupons, discounts, and rebates offered by the retail seller reduce the price of an item because they reduce the total amount received by the retail seller for the item.